| life in general |

 Why i quit [most] social media

-Just the other day I had to explain what “jumped the shark” meant to a Gen Z’er.
+Just the other day I had to explain what the term “jumped the shark” meant to a Gen-Z’er.
 I told her that Happy Days was a popular television show in the 1970s until it ran for so long that it got stale.
-The writers of the show then staged a figurative and literal stunt.
-They had resident cool guy “Fonzie” jump a shark with his motorcycle, while wearing his leather jacket.
+The writers then staged a figurative and literal stunt.
+They had resident cool guy “Fonzie” jump a shark on his motorcycle while wearing his signature leather jacket.

 I’m not kidding.
 Here’s the video.